tetratorus/hashgraph/README.md

 Then install NPM and the hashgraph package:

     npm install hashgraph --save

-The javascript IPFS implementation seems to depend on some packages that are not automatically installed.
-Install them, too:

-    npm install -g lodash.isfunction pull-defer readable-stream tar-stream

 ### Usage

 In your node application, you can create a new hashgraph node like so: